ManonLef/To-Do-App/resources and notes/notes.md

 - today I tested this on task name editing and no, the form isn't needed.
 The task edit is a whole lot cleaner not having to deal with a form

 ## 20230404 continued
-- [ ] refactor project edit to same as task name edit
+- [x] refactor project edit to same as task name edit
-  - [ ] remove hidden form from the view
+  - [x] remove hidden form from the view
-  - [ ] remove all associated functions in view
+  - [x] remove all associated functions in view
-  - [ ] remove associated listeners in controller
+  - [x] remove associated listeners in controller
-  - [ ] add listeners for edit similar to task edit
+  - [x] add listeners for edit similar to task edit

+- [ ] make new task form dissapear on focusout or esc similar to project form